 DUI & Professionals

-Michael, a summa cum laude law graduate, and Scott, a DUI Prosecutor of the year 2013, both have exhaustive experience in all aspects of DUI & vehicular offenses litigation.
-From jury trials to appeals; to motor vehicle licensing, to professional and career consequences, Michael and Scott are called upon to advise and help professional clients navigate the thicket of confusing and surprisingly harsh Arizona DUI laws and regulations.
+Michael, a summa cum laude law graduate, have exhaustive experience in all aspects of DUI & vehicular offenses litigation.
+From jury trials to appeals; to motor vehicle licensing, to professional and career consequences, Michael is called upon to advise and help professional clients navigate the thicket of confusing and surprisingly harsh Arizona DUI laws and regulations.
 Repeatedly asked to lecture at attorney seminars on the collateral and professional consequences of DUI & other charges, Michael recently authored a chapter in Trends in DUI Discovery, 2014 ed.
 (Thompson Reuters; Aspatore).
 Read More

 A former prosecutor, named in Best Lawyers In America® 23rd ed., 2017-18 as one of the best Tucson Criminal Defense Lawyers: White Collar, Michael has amassed what many clients think is an astonishing track record.
 Click here to see results.
 Numerous healthcare professionals; law enforcement officers; university and graduate students; loan officers & other financial professionals; licensed real estate agents; CPA’s; and many company owners & business principals have all entrusted Michael to handle worrisome government investigations and criminal matters.
 Michael is known for making clients and their families comfortable through some of the most trying moments of their lives.
 Read More